citp/privacy-policy-historical/i/in/ins/insideview.com.md

-> *The following text is extracted and transformed from the insideview.com privacy policy that was archived on 2007-10-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071011034753id_/http%3A//www.insideview.com/sub-co-privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the insideview.com privacy policy that was archived on 2008-06-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080611224427id_/http%3A//www.insideview.com/cat-privacy.html) for the most accurate reproduction.*

-# InsideView - We Think.
-You Sell.
-Sales Intelligence Evolved.
+# InsideView - Privacy, It's Important to All of Us

-InsideView Privacy Policy

-Your privacy is very important to InsideView.
+Your privacy is very important to InsideView™.
 This Privacy Policy was prepared because we believe you should know as much as possible about InsideView’s practices.
 It describes the information we collect about you and what may happen to that information, as well as our Security measures.

 This document is merely a disclosure of our current practices.
 It is not a contract and does not create any legal rights or obligations for any party.
 We reserve the right to revise this Privacy Policy at any time and at our discretion.